 Are you thrown off by the job title DOULA?
 Doula is simply the greek word for "woman's servant" but in modern times it means a woman who is trained to assist a family during childbirth and who may provide support to you after the baby is born.
 I came to the Doula world by default.
-I was seen as someone who would be "good in an intense situation" given I've practiced and studied yoga for many years, and had reported in some intense environments as a journalist.
-Thus, I was asked to attend and support a home birth.
-I had no idea that in attending that birth it would mean the "death" of my News Journalism aspirations and, the "birth" of my new (or did I always know?) calling......birth support.
+I'd witnessed some births while working overseas as a reporter- in a couple of countries in fact, quite by accident.
+I felt a niggling in me to assist in some way while there, but I had no idea what that feeling meant.
+Later in life, I was asked to attend and support a home birth.
+I had no idea that in attending that birth it would mean the "death" of my News Journalism aspirations and, the "birth" of my new (or did I always know?) calling......Labor, Birth and Postpartum support.

 I chose to become fully certified by the governing body of Doulas for North America , DONA.
 My initial training took place in November of 2011 at Douglas College in Vancouver.
 I decided to be formally trained as a Doula after assisting a couple of births- though I do believe that much of a Doula’s “worth” lies in her ability to self study beyond the Doula training.
-I’ve since supported over 70 families in BC.
-I offer emotional support to the expectant mama and her partner (if she has/chooses one), encouragement and wisdom (knowledge of procedures, positions for birthing, studies etc) throughout labor and birth.
+I’ve since supported over 100 families in BC.
+I offer emotional support to the expectant person and their partner (if they have/ choose one), encouragement and wisdom (knowledge of procedures, positions for birthing, studies etc) throughout labor and birth.

 Soon after I became certified, I became a mother (not because I attended births and it made me crave doing it myself-my little one was a complete, yet delightful surprise).
 My heart opened more when I became a mother.
-Now, I’m doing all I can to use my skills and training to be an extremely caring and informative doula and pre/postnatal guide.
-I concentrate a lot on breath, self love, body connectivity and movement in my teachings.
-I wholeheartedly believe this helps women courageously approach labor and birth with confidence.
+Now, I’m doing all I can to use my skills and training to be a caring and informative doula and pre/postnatal guide.
+I’m also in my third year of Midwifery at UBC.
+I concentrate a lot on breath, self love, body connectivity and movement in my teachings, in addition to the more clinical actions of birth we must consider.
+I wholeheartedly believe this helps birthers courageously approach labor and birth with confidence.
 Having a doula should offer you the space to see and feel the beauty in labor, the beauty in birth (no matter what kind of birth), and most importantly the maintenance of that sensation of beauty and health thereafter.

 My favorite things to do are: